Aliases for ATP6V0D1 Gene

 GeneCards Summary for ATP6V0D1 Gene

-ATP6V0D1 (ATPase, H+ Transporting, Lysosomal 38kDa, V0 Subunit D1) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
-GO annotations related to this gene include protein complex binding and hydrogen-exporting ATPase activity, phosphorylative mechanism.
+ATP6V0D1 (ATPase H+ Transporting V0 Subunit D1) is a Protein Coding gene.
+Diseases associated with ATP6V0D1 include Autosomal Recessive Distal Renal Tubular Acidosis and Tinea Nigra.
+Among its related pathways are Insulin receptor recycling and Lysosome.
+Gene Ontology (GO) annotations related to this gene include proton-exporting ATPase activity, phosphorylative mechanism.
 An important paralog of this gene is ATP6V0D2.

-Subunit of the integral membrane V0 complex of vacuolar ATPase.
-Vacuolar ATPase is responsible for acidifying a variety of intracellular compartments in eukaryotic cells, thus providing most of the energy required for transport processes in the vacuolar system.
+Subunit of the integral membrane V0 complex of the lysosomal proton-transporting V-type ATPase (v-ATPase) (PubMed:28296633, PubMed:30374053).
+V-ATPase is responsible for acidifying a variety of intracellular compartments in eukaryotic cells, thus providing most of the energy required for transport processes in the vacuolar system (PubMed:30374053).
 May play a role in coupling of proton transport and ATP hydrolysis (By similarity).
+In aerobic conditions, involved in intracellular iron homeostasis, thus triggering the activity of Fe(2+) prolyl hydroxylase (PHD) enzymes, and leading to HIF1A hydroxylation and subsequent proteasomal degradation (PubMed:28296633).
 May play a role in cilium biogenesis through regulation of the transport and the localization of proteins to the cilium (By similarity).